• Skip to primary navigation

 Cargo transportation:

-Back in 2016, a startup called Otto made a delivery of 50,000 cans of beer using an autonomous truck.
+Back in 2016, a startup called Otto made a delivery 50,000 cans of beer using an autonomous truck.
 The company was later acquired by Uber and continued testing with autonomous trucks with one goal in mind – to use driverless trucks to increase productivity while lowering carbon emissions and reducing accidents on the roads during deliveries.

-A Chinese startup called TuSimple is working in a similar direction, but with the implementation of deep learning algorithms in their AI systems.
+A Chinese startup called TuSimple is working in a similar direction but with the implementation of deep learning algorithms in their AI systems.
 They use that to simulate the experience of millions of miles of road driving, which would let the onboard computer make inferences and take better decisions while on the road.

 Finally, self-driving cargo transportation doesn’t end in autonomous trucks.
 As proven by GE Transportation, locomotives can also use artificial intelligence to improve the efficiency of rail transport deliveries.
-Thus, GE’s smart freights include sensors and cameras to feed a machine that makes decisions in real-time regarding speed and detection of issues on or around the tracks.
+Thus, GE’s smart freights include sensors and cameras to feed a machine that makes decisions in real time regarding speed and detection of issues on or around the tracks.

 Potential uses for AI in the transportation industry